 The office shows other good cause for refusing appointment.

+In capital cases when the Public Defender’s Office is not appointed, the relevant appointing authority will appoint two attorneys, at least one of whom is qualified for death penalty cases, as soon as practicable after charges are filed, unless the State gives notice in writing that it will not seek the death penalty.

 Judicial Removal from Case:

 The judge presiding over a criminal case may remove appointed counsel upon entering a written order showing good cause for such removal, including without limitation, the following: